TritonDataCenter/linux-live/docs/3-systemd-integration.md

 All systemd unit and drop-in files that are part of the platform image are delivered under `/usr/lib/systemd`.
-This ensures that most directories under `/etc/systemd` are empty, allowing zfs file systems to be mounted on them.
+This ensures that most directories under `/etc/systemd` are empty, allowing ZFS file systems to be mounted on them.

 ### Enable DHCP on all NICs

-During development, it is handy to have NICs configured by dhcp.
+During development, it is handy to have NICs configured by DHCP.
 Except when it's not.  `/usr/lib/systemd/network/99-dhcp-all-nics.network` contains:

 ```